abeso1/flutter-dart-tips-and-tricks/tips_and_tricks/001 - PageView scroll on Desktop and Web/index.md

-# PageView Scroll on Desktop and Web
+# PageView not scrolling on Desktop and Web

 ## Example and Additional Resources
 Check the `main.dart` file for the complete implementation and `additional_useful_links.md` for more information and related resources.